Test ID: MCRNA Chlamydia trachomatis, Miscellaneous Sites, Nucleic Acid Amplification, Varies

 Specimen Type: Ocular (corneal/conjunctiva)

-Container/Tube: Aptima Collection Multitest Swab (T584) or Aptima Swab Collection System (T583)
+Container/Tube: Aptima Multitest Swab or Aptima Unisex Swab

 Collection Instructions:

-1. Swab site using Aptima Collection Multitest Swab or Aptima Collection Unisex Swab.
+1. Swab site using Aptima Multitest Swab or Aptima Unisex Swab.
+Specimens must be collected using either of these Aptima swabs.

 Note: The white swab provided within the collection kit is a cleaning swab and should not be used for collection.
 Discard the white cleaning swab.